Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Discrepancy Modeling Applications

 \section{Discrepancy Modeling Applications}

-Discrepancy modeling is both system- and situational-dependent; thus we evaluate the utility and suitability of each discrepancy modeling approach using a suite of four model discovery methods by comparing (i) discrepancy reconstruction error and (ii) augmented forecasting accuracy versus approximate and true dynamics.
+Discrepancy modeling is both system- and situational-dependent; thus we evaluate the utility and suitability of each discrepancy modeling approach using a suite of four model discovery methods by comparing reconstruction and forecasting accuracy.
 We further probe discrepancy modeling performance on increasingly complex systems and for increasing levels of noise.